artemyk/dynpy/docs/tutorial.rst

 The cellular automata class :class:`dynpy.ca.CellularAutomaton` is defined in :doc:`dynpy.ca`.
 It is a subclass of :class:`dynpy.bn.BooleanNetwork`.
-Effectively, it constructs a Boolean network with a lattice connectivity topology and a homogenous update function.
-Here is an example of how to use it:
+It constructs a Boolean network with a lattice connectivity topology and a homogenous update function.
+For example:

 .. plot::
    :include-source: